What is a Buffered ETF?

 This is not a great reason, but some folks are so nervous that the usual suspect (diversification) doesn’t help them.

-If the alternative is all cash all the time, a buffered ETF is better than nothing.
-But just a little better!
-At least over the last 3 years, buffered ETF have not out performed a 60/40 portfolio.
+If the alternative is all cash all the time, a buffered ETF is better than nothing—but just a little better!
+Over the last three years, buffered ETFs have not outperformed a 60/40 portfolio.

 Do Not Use as Equity-Alternative

-If you have time on your side, invest in actual low-cost index funds and hold them long term.
-The major downside of buffered ETFs is they massively lose out to the indexes over more extended periods of time.
-Buffered ETFs are not equity-alternatives.
+If you have time, invest in low-cost index funds and hold them long-term.
+The major downside of buffered ETFs is that they massively underperform the indexes over extended periods.
+Buffered ETFs are not equity alternatives.

 How Much do Buffer ETFs Cost?

-The expense ratio for most of the funds is between 0.7 and 0.9%.
+Most funds’ expense ratio is between 0.7 and 0.9%.
 So, they are not that expensive.

-The real expense is the underperformance you get in these funds compared to if you actually are invested in the index.
-If you can stomach the downturns—and not commit the cardinal sin of investing (selling low)—then you are much better off with simple plain-old buy and hold low-cost indexing.
+The real expense is the underperformance you get in these funds compared to if you are invested in the index.
+If you can stomach the downturns—and not commit the cardinal sin of investing (selling low)—then you are much better off with simple, plain-old buy-and-hold-cost indexing.

 Behavioral Aspects

 As you know, no one knows next year’s market returns.
-Positive most years, but negative three times out of 10 on average.
+They are positive most years but negative three times out of 10 on average.

-The point is: you should not care!
-That’s right, who cares what the returns are next year?
-You should only care twice what the price is: what it is when you buy it, and what it is when you sell it.
+The point is that you should not care!
+That’s right.
+Who cares what the returns are next year?
+You should only care twice about the price: what it is when you buy it and what it is when you sell it.

-This is why I suggest you use total market ETFs rather than individual stocks: You buy when you have money and you sell when you need money.
+I suggest you use total market ETFs rather than individual stocks: You buy when you have money and sell when you need money.

 But let’s be honest.
-Some people cannot not look at the daily, weekly, or yearly market moves.
+Some people cannot look at the daily, weekly, or yearly market moves.
 Some will panic sell.
 Is a buffered ETF better than panic selling?
 For sure!
-If you can stay invested in a buffered ETF and otherwise would have sold low and locked in losses, then by all means, consider buffered ETFs.
+If you can stay invested in a buffered ETF and otherwise would have sold low and locked in losses, consider buffered ETFs.

-So, these products may be best for folks who have panic sold, are now in cash, and don’t know what to do—when to get back in.
+So, these products may be best for folks who have panic-sold, are now in cash, and don’t know what to do or when to get back in.
 Instead of dollar-cost averaging back in, why not buy a buffered ETF?
 Downside protection.
-Check.
-At least some exposure to the upside (or at least more than cash).
+Check—at least some exposure to the upside (or more than cash).
 Check.
 What is not to like?

 When You Purchase Affects Price and Performance

-Remember that the option contracts usually last for a year after the buffered ETF is formed, so the price and the buffer/cap change over the course of the year.
-You can go the the website and see how what the cost of a, say, 6-month-old fund is doing, and how much of the buffer and cap are left.
+Remember that the option contracts usually last for a year after the buffered ETF is formed, so the price and the buffer/cap change over the year.
+You can go to the website and see what the cost of a 6-month-old fund is doing and how much of the buffer and cap are left.

-Thus, it is important to figure out if you want to buy in at the beginning of the contracts, or if you’re going to mess with them intra-year and intra-contract.
-In order to know the right thing to do, you need to be able to predict market returns.
+Thus, it is important to figure out if you want to buy in at the beginning of the contracts or if you will mess with them intra-year and intra-contract.
+To know the right thing to do, you need to be able to predict market returns.
 If you could do that, you wouldn’t need buffered ETFs in the first place!

 Taxation and Buffer ETFs